crownedone/_s_dso_s_slam/README.md

 # Build instructions

 Under Windows using vcpkg.
 The script 'installDependencies.bat' installs all the necessary dependecies.
+(You need vcpkg and cmake installed under C:/)

 Additionally Pangolin must be build within the thridparty Folder as well as g2o.